-Preparing your home environment in a Montessori fashion includes lots of little practical life stations.
-Creating a child-sized Montessori kitchen for your toddler is one of the best practical life additions you can make to your home.
-Continue reading to find out exactly what you need to create your child’s kitchen!
+Preparing your home environment in a Montessori kitchen fashion includes lots of little practical life stations.
+Creating a child-sized Montessori play kitchen for your toddler is one of the best additions you can make to your home.

 Promoting independence and confidence while learning how to pour and drink from a glass. *As your child gets older the glassware should change accordingly.*

 This will help in the early stages when your child is just learning how to set the table.
 Your child will feel a sense of community being able to help set the table at meal times.

-A fantastic addition to your toddler’s kitchen.
-My personal favorite being the child-sized broom and brush.
+A fantastic addition to your toddler’s Montessori kitchen.
+My personal favorite is the child-sized broom and brush.
 This one takes time to master but you can make it a fun game by taping a square on the floor for them to brush into.
 The concentration level is strong with this one!

 Some other fun additions are: